debackerl/vaha-m5-hack/README.md

 Interface: USB, while this is a USB signal, it is connected to the Single Board Computer using a JST connector.
 I could remove that connector, and replace it with a standard USB-A 2.0 connector.

 Recognized as 01c5:2710 "BATSound MicArray LHSJ103" by Linux.
+Surprisingly, this vendor ID 01c5 does not seem to be officially registered, and I cannot find much information about a "BATSound MicArray" device online, or anything with reference "LHSJ103".
+Even the main chip has some black tape glued on it.
+I suspect that it might cover an EPROM which would get erased if exposed to UV light, so do not try remove the tape.
+This might be some niche device that is never offered to end-user as such.
+Nevertheless, it is supported as a standard USB Audio interface.

-It includes the microphone array which is visible as 4 black dots at the top of the mirror, and the amplifier for the four speakers.
+This device includes the microphone array which is visible as 4 black dots at the top of the mirror, and the amplifier for the four speakers.

 The whole audio system is made of three boards: